 Those with chronic restrictive ventilatory disease, which is marked by decreased lung volume, can also meet this listing based on the results of a spirometry test.
 If your FVC (forced vital capacity), the amount of air you can exhale after taking your deepest breath, is less than or equal to the amounts in Table II of the listing, you will meet the requirements of the listing.

 The third part of listing 3.02 is for claimants whose lungs cannot properly oxygenate their blood.
 The important test results here are the DLCO (diffusing capacity of lungs for carbon monoxide), the PO2 (pressure of oxygen in arterial blood), and the PCO2 (pressure of carbon dioxide in arterial blood).

-Because listing 3.02 is highly technical, you may wish to ask your doctor, preferably your pulmonary specialist, if you meet the listing.
+You can find the values from these tables in our article on chronic pulmonary insufficiency, but because listing 3.02 is highly technical, you may wish to ask your doctor, preferably your pulmonary specialist, if you meet the listing.

 Listing 3.03 for Asthma

 Chronic asthmatic bronchitis is evaluated under listing 3.02 for COPD, discussed above.
 Persistent asthma attacks, defined as symptomatic episodes lasting at least one day and requiring intensive treatment, can meet listing 3.03.
 The asthma attacks must occur, despite following prescribed treatment, at least once every two months or six times per year.
 (An attack requiring hospitalization for more than 24 hours counts as two asthma attacks for the purpose of this listing.)

 There are three parts to listing 3.04 for cystic fibrosis.
 The listing may be met based on a person's FEV1 results, the frequency of respiratory episodes requiring medical intervention, or chronic pulmonary infections occurring at least every six months.